Ramon Cardenas

-Ramon Cardenas (born November 7, 1995) is an American professional boxer currently competing in the super bantamweight weight class.
+Ramon Cardenas (born November 7, 1995) is an American professional boxer who has competed in the super bantamweight division since 2015.
+He challenged for the undisputed world super-bantamweight title in 2025.

 Professional career

 Cardenas made his professional debut against Jonathan Hernandez on July 25, 2015.
-He won the fight by KO in the 1st round.
+He won the fight by knockout in the first round.

 Ramon Cardenas faced Rafael Pedroza at the Boeing Center in San Antonio, Texas on September 15, 2023.
 Cardenas won the fight by KO in the second round.

 On April 24, 2024, Cardenas faced Jesus Ramirez Rubio for the vacant WBA Continental North America super bantamweight title.
 Cardenas won the fight by KO in the 9th round.

 On March 12, 2025, it was announced that Cardenas would challenge undisputed super bantamweight champion Naoya Inoue on May 4, 2025 at the T-Mobile Arena in Las Vegas, Nevada.
 Cardenas lost the fight by technical knockout in the eighth round.
 In the second round, he managed to score a knockdown, but was dropped himself in the seventh.
 At the time of stoppage, Cardenas was behind on all three judges scorecards, having lost every round except the second.

+Cardenas got back to winning ways in his next fight with a fifth round knockout of Erik Robles Ayala at War Memorial Auditorium in Fort Lauderdale, Florida, on December 18, 2025.

+He defeated Leonardo Carrillo via split decision at the USC Galen Center in Los Angeles, California, on August 29, 2026.
+Two of the ringside judges scoring the fight 98–92 and 96–94 in his favour, while the third had it a 97–93 for his opponent.